-We then put our stuff in storage and took a taxi back to Old San Juan.
+Then we put our stuff in storage and took a taxi back to Old San Juan.
 We ended up going to a museum, multiple galleries, and the cathedral.
 We had an impromptu rum tasting, walked through a farmers market, and purchased our first piece of art together before heading back to the airport.

 B: Moving into our first apartment together.
 It was only about eight months into our relationship.
 Move-in day was crazy.
-We had left a car in San Ramon [20 minutes away] the day before, because Patty would come to visit me at work.
+We had left a car in San Ramon [twenty minutes away] the day before because Patty would come to visit me at work.
 So that morning, we had to pick it up and drop off donations before 10 am.
 That’s when our appointment was to sign our lease.

 Long story short, Patty backed into a car trying to leave the parking lot.

 We missed the appointment, and we were in a bind.
-By luck, they had another appointment later that afternoon.
+By luck, they had another meeting later that afternoon.
 We only had two hours to get everything moved into the apartment before having to return the rented moving truck.
 Luckily, everything worked itself out.

 That night when everything was in our first apartment, we were hugging in our bedroom.
 And I remember saying that I loved that moment.
-Feeling like we were finally home.
-That story describes our life — a whirlwind of chaos that leads to the most calming best feeling of being home with each other.
+We felt like we were finally home.
+That story describes our life – a whirlwind of chaos that leads to the most calming best feeling of being home with each other.

 B: Understanding each other’s cultural background and how that has shaped us as individuals.
-Patty was born in Mexico, and the only Spanish I knew before her was what the little bit I retained from high school.
+Patty was born in Mexico, and the only Spanish I knew before her was the little bit I retained from high school.

 Sometimes the cultural gap felt so large.

 P: One of the biggest challenges we have faced is understanding each others mental health needs.
 Brittney has anxiety, and I have lived with depression since I was in high school.
 Going through life together has meant that we are learning to deal with our mental health together.
-We have needed to keep open communication in order to understand what the other needs.
+We have needed to keep open communication to understand what the other needs.

-There are times when I need to be held and she wants to be left alone or vise-versa.
+There are times when I need to be held, and she wants to be left alone or vise-versa.